theQRL/docs.theqrl.org/_docs/mining/full-node.md

 *We are working on a solution to native Windows support*

-* * *

 ## Install QRL

+Once you have followed the instructions above for your OS, the installation of QRL is the same for each.
+QRL uses python3 to install.

 ```bash
 # Install the qrl Package.
 pip3 install -U qrl
 ```
-If you need to add logging and troubleshoot issues enter:
+You can add logging to the pip3 command with: `--log {LOG_FILE}`

 ```bash
 # Add Logging for pip3